 According to the traditions of Tibetan face reading, this sort of person will undergo countless misfortunes, particularly in affairs of the heart.
 Such silently passionate, moist eyes appear to radiate amorous ripples, but Tibetans consider them “tearful eyes” that foreshadow lifelong poverty and ill-fated love.

 The affinity between the all-powerful chieftain and his wandering bard had its origins in a fateful encounter half a year earlier.
 That day the great Chieftain Khampu Dzongsar came upon a tavern in Adunzi, the seat of the county government, along the lower reaches of Yunnan’s Lancang River Canyon.

 Upon hearing the melodious strains of a six-stringed dramnyen, the chieftain, who had adored singing and dancing since youth — but never heard a Tibetan zither played so fluidly and naturally — strode inside the tavern.
 He ordered a bowl of liquor and sat listening quietly.
-His bowel emptied, he approached the performer.
+His bowl emptied, he approached the performer.